 I started with some very inexpensive, plastic encased tactile transducers, rated at 10-20 watts each RMS (continous).
 I ordered 4 pairs, connected them to the sound board.
 Wired them in series and parallel to wind up with 8 ohms load and turned on the power.
 The low frequencies were missing.
 These particular transducer sets were designed for 5db roll off of lower frequencies with a capacitor wired in… but I knew I was on to something.
 It was good to hear and feel the vibration of the sound board… the sound was amazingly good.

 Called the engineer with a leading manufacturer of tactile transducers and found that my application was not new.
 This engineer told me that he had put together a display using there transducers mounted to very inexpensive string instruments, such as violins, cello, etc. and had amazed a crowd using these devices as the speakers.
 I settled on a full range tactile transducer, connected it to the soundboard and was amazed with the realism.
 The bass was back… I had a full range piano sound that you could feel, coming from the inside of the piano case.

 The old Roland RD300 electronic keyboard was upgraded to a key weighted Yamaha CP33.
 The fan noisy Crown amp borrowed from our church sound guy was upgraded to a quiet, 150 watt RMS home theater type stereo amp.
 I found that I really liked the stereo image from the CP33 so I kept the original plastic mount transducers to carry the right channel.
-The sustain pedal is operated from the original acoustic brass pedal mounted in the lyre which in turn operates a SPDT micro switch connected to the pedal action and electrically plugged into the keyboard.
+The sustain pedal is operated from the original acoustic brass pedal mounted in the lyre which in turn operates a keyboard pedal mounted under the piano and electrically plugged into the keyboard.

 The piano feels and sounds believable to me as a pianist.
 We often have folks come up on the platform after church and are somewhat amazed when told it’s not a real piano they have been listening to.
 That’s a great compliment.